prabhsingh14/Video-Hosting-Backend-System/README.md

 # Video Hosting Backend System

-A **scalable** and **secure** backend system for video hosting and streaming, enabling seamless upload, storage, and playback of videos.
+A **scalable**, **secure**, **with AI** backend system for video hosting and streaming, enabling seamless upload, storage, playback of videos with automated transcript generation using OpenAI Whisper API .
 Designed to handle **high traffic** and ensure a smooth user experience.

 ## 🚀 Features